pashdevore/arpeggio/README.md

 ### Phase 2: Song Storage and First Backbone Views (~2 days)
 I will add the Backbone models and collections that fetch data from the previously defined routes.
+I will also create a following controller that will be used for displaying followed user's songs in the stream.
 By the end of this phase, there will be Backbone views for uploading new songs, showing songs, and showing artists.

 [Details][phase-two]